aljazceru/awesome-nostr/README.md

 - [vanilla-js-nostr](https://github.com/supertestnet/vanilla-js-nostr) - a demo of posting and viewing a feed in nostr using vanilla javascript
 - [nostr workshop with super testnet](https://www.youtube.com/watch?v=HbicnlCXg_Y)
 - [nostr playground in Ruby](https://github.com/dtonon/nostr-ruby-playground)

+Data for this list is crowdsourced by the community and maintained by [@aaaljaz](https://twitter.com/aaaljaz).